Bills–Dolphins rivalry: 2020–present: Allen vs. Tagovailoa

 Following the 2021 season, the Dolphins fired their head coach, Brian Flores, and were in contention to hire Bills offensive coordinator Brian Daboll during their head coach search, before Daboll was hired by the New York Giants on January 28, 2022.
 Daboll had a past connection with Tagovailoa, whom Daboll previously coached in 2017 with the Alabama Crimson Tide.
 The Dolphins had also interviewed Bills defensive coordinator/assistant head coach Leslie Frazier for the vacant head coaching spot.
 The Dolphins eventually filled the vacant head coaching position with former San Francisco 49ers offensive coordinator Mike McDaniel.
 The Bills and Dolphins both made major moves during the 2022 offseason, with the Bills signing Super Bowl 50 MVP Von Miller to a 6-year, $120 million deal on March 16, 2022, and the Dolphins traded for star wide receiver Tyreek Hill on March 23.
 The Bills' seven-game winning streak in the series ended with a 21–19 Dolphins victory in the teams' first 2022 game.
 Despite Buffalo running 51 more plays than Miami, several miscues by the Bills offense led to stalled drives that were key to the Dolphins winning.
 The Dolphins were criticized for keeping Tagovailoa, who had apparently suffered a concussion, in the game, instead indicating that he had suffered a "back injury".
 The rematch that year on December 17 was an offensive shootout decided by a last-second field goal by the Bills' Tyler Bass as Buffalo won 32–29.
 In contrast to the Miami home game being played in hot, humid weather, the Buffalo home game was played in winter conditions with heavy lake-effect snow falling.

-The two teams played their first postseason matchup since the 1998–99 playoffs on January 15, 2023, with Buffalo hosting a wild card matchup.
+The two teams played their first postseason matchup in the 20th century on January 15, 2023, in Buffalo.
 Despite Tagovailoa being out of action and the Bills being heavily favored as a result, the Dolphins played the Bills tightly, even overcoming a 17–0 second quarter deficit and briefly taking the lead in the third quarter, but Buffalo held on to win 34–31 after overcoming several miscues.